tito-arch/BABC-2/content/posts/conversational-ai-dangerous-ai-the-journey-to-ai-conciousness.md

 When the evaluator was unable to distinguish between the two then the computer was considered to have Artificial Intelligence.

-This worked until it was superseded by the powerful tech we now have,
+This worked until it was superseded by the powerful tech we now have,  other tests were made to give distinction.
+These include: The Marcus Test, Lovelace test 2.0, and the Reverse Turing test which involves a human proving to a computer that they are not a computer - examples of these are CAPTCHA (**Completely Automated Public Turing test to tell Computers and Humans Apart**)

 ### The Rise of Conversational AI